Your ACLS Study Guide: Three Keys to Success

 - It all comes back to CPR.
 The foundation for effective and beneficial ACLS is providing sound CPR, or cardiopulmonary resuscitation.
 Having a keen understanding of the ABCs of CPR can increase your ability to perform ACLS and save a life.

 - A-Airway.
 In order to breath, or in the case of CPR, to breath for another individual, you must secure a viable airway.
 Usually by checking for any airway obstruction and placing the adult patient's head into a "neutral" position so that the chin is essentially centered.

 - B-Breathing.
 Look, listen and feel for ventilation, or breathing.
 Look for rise and fall inthe chest, which would indicate the patient is breathing.
 If breathing is inadequate, one should initiate rescue breathing or CPR.

 - C-Circulation.
 To check for circulation, one should feel for a pulse by palpating one of several "pulse points" on the body; either the carotid or the radial artery.
 If inadequate circulation is present, then one should initiate resuscitative, CPR efforts.

-Though mnemonics and other memory aids can certainly help in your mastery of ACLS material, the best preparation tool for anyone taking the ACLS exam is confidence.
+Though mnemonics and other memory aids can certainly help in your mastery of ACLS material, the best preparation tool for anyone testing is confidence.
 Course materials provide practical information and offer sample questions to place you squarely in the mindset of a first responder.
-It’s important to use these materials to not only understand ACLS, but also as an ACLS study guide to prepare effectively and thoroughly for the exam.
+It’s important to use these materials to not only understand core concepts, but also as a study guide to prepare effectively and thoroughly for the exam.

-Health Education Solutions' ACLS course offers case studies, example ACLS exam questions, and is designed for healthcare professionals seeking initial certification or recertification.
+Health Ed Solutions' ACLS course offers clinical skills scenarios, practice test questions, megacodes, video training and much much more.
+Our training is designed for healthcare professionals seeking initial certification or recertification.